r-fernandezz/downshape/README.md

 ## :bookmark: Other pipeline usage and input data

+:triangular_flag_on_post: **If you want skip copernicus_download_api()
+function** : You can put variables (.nc) into folder “output/data_copernicus” with file called “copernicus_parameters_modified” create during downloading data.
+Variable want to be named *NameVar_XXXX_XXX_XXX_XXXX_DateBegining-DateFinal.nc.*.

-**If you want skip download_copernicus() function** : You can put variables (.nc) into folder “output/data_copernicus”.
-Variable want to be named *NameVar_XXXX_XXX_DateBegining-DateFinal.nc.*.
-“NameVar” (or “Name_Var”) want to be the same of name inside NetCDF file (check it otherwise renameCDO() function bug).
+:triangular_flag_on_post: **If you want skip download_cmip_data()
+function** : You can put variables (.nc) into folder “output/data_cmip6” with subfolders by model and experiment.
+Variable want to be named *NameVar_XXXX_model_experiment_XXXX_XXX_DateBegining-DateFinal.nc.*

+:warning: “NameVar” want to be the same of name inside NetCDF file (check it otherwise renameCDO() function bug).
 Variables must to be with WGS84 projection (EPSG:4326).

 # :key: Dependencies

-To download Copernicus data it’s necessary to install [python3](https://www.python.org/downloads/) and motuclient (Ubuntu
+:arrow_forward: To download Copernicus data it’s necessary to install [python3](https://www.python.org/downloads/) and motuclient (Ubuntu
 command: *python3 -m pip install motuclient==1.8.4 –no-cache-dir*).

-To formate cmip data it’s necessary to install [gdal](https://gdal.org/download.html), [cdo](https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-30001.1), [nco](https://command-not-found.com/ncrename).
+:arrow_forward: To formate cmip data it’s necessary to install [gdal](https://gdal.org/download.html), [cdo](https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-30001.1), [nco](https://command-not-found.com/ncrename).

-This R research compendium using renv package to fixe package version.
+:arrow_forward: This R research compendium using renv package to fixe package version.
 Run renv::restore() to update your packages in your computer and renv::status() to check if everything is ready.

 # :pushpin: Output folders structuration

-Information: variable with “1x100”, “0x1”, etc… into file name are integrated (depth mean) between values before and after the “x”.
+:information_source: Variable with “1x100”, “0x1”, etc… into file name
+are integrated (depth mean) between values before and after the “x”.
 Variable file without “x” pattern into number are integrated on all depth available (if depth are available for the variable).